Tokomaru Bay

-Tokomaru Bay is a small beachside community located on the isolated East Coast of New Zealand's North Island.
+Tokomaru Bay is a small beachside community on the remote East Coast of New Zealand's North Island.
 It is 91 km north of Gisborne, on State Highway 35, and close to Mount Hikurangi.
 The district was originally known as Toka-a-Namu, which refers to the abundance of sandflies.
 Over the years the name was altered to Tokomaru Bay.

 The two hapu or sub-tribes that reside in Tokomaru Bay are Te Whanau a Ruataupare and Te Whānau a Te Aotawarirangi.
-The ancestral mountain of Tokomaru Bay is Marotiri.
+The ancestral mountain of Tokomaru Bay is Toiroa.
 The ancestral river is Mangahauini.

 History and culture

 The seven-kilometre wide bay is small but sheltered, and was a calling place for passenger ships until the early 20th century.
 Captain Cook spent time here on his 1769 journey of discovery, and later European settlement included a whaling station.
 A visit by missionaries William Williams, William Colenso, Richard Matthews and James Stack heralded the coming of Christianity to the district in 1838 and their crusade proved very successful with the local people.